v6cord/VVVVVV/FEATURES.md

 - There's now an option to disable only the music

-- All limits have been removed except for the 20x20 map size limit
+- All limits have been removed

 - `destroy(crewmates)` - destroy non-rescuable crewmates